gitlabhq/gitlabhq/doc/gitlab-geo/configuration_source.md

 1. Save and close the file.

+The secondary will start automatically replicating missing data from the primary in a process known as backfill.
+Meanwhile, the primary node will start to notify changes to the secondary, which will act on those notifications immediately.
+Make sure the secondary instance is running and accessible.

 ### Step 3.
 Enabling hashed storage (from GitLab 10.0)

 1. Visit the **primary** node's **Admin Area ➔ Settings**